lele859zzz/des240-making-journal/journal-pages/week-05.md

 ## Documentation

-This week we had our Reflective Proposal and have a Consultation.
+This week we had our Reflective Proposal and our Consultation with Leo.

 This is what I submitted for my proposal for this class: